 On this trip to Heartland, the memory that greets my arrival involves two candy bars, a donation box, and the minister of the church.
 It is a lesson about truthfulness, confession’s soul cleansing affects, and the power of forgiveness.
 Me realizing that discomforts from being devious arise from my desire to be virtuous.
 That living truthfully requires I confront such discomforts, and by so doing diminish my devious nature.

 On a deeper level, I have come to understand that the encounter in the parish office was about the roles each of us must play.
 That Dad is sometimes Dad; other times the minister of the church.
 That sometimes I am son, other times parishioner.
 That sometimes roles overlap.
 When they do, it takes great care to preserve the unique goodness of each role, while honoring the possibility of new roles emerging.

 Moreover, I now recognize that inherent in each role we play, should we care to see it, is a lesson.
 In the case of Dad and me, the lesson is about coming forth from a place of love.
 Being resolute, yet yielding.
 Teaching while learning.

 For these reasons, this time as I leave Heartland, my heart carries a newfound sense of gratitude for the way Dad’s hand on my shoulder planted seeds of love within me that to this day continue to blossom.
 With each bloom that comes forth I think of him.
 And of the meaningful moment we shared in the office of the minister of the church.

-Note: This is the fourth post in the Sacred Places series.
+Note: This is the 27th post in the Heartland Series.
 Please click the subscribe button on the right side of the blog page to be notified of future posts.